Evolution and explosions of metal enriched supermassive stars: proton rich general relativistic instability supernovae

 \section{Discussion}

 As the saying goes, hydrogen is flammable.
-We have shown that if supermassive protostars have sufficient seed metals when they collapse, then they will explode through a combination of the CNO cycle and rp process.
+We have shown that if SMSs have sufficient seed metals when they collapse, then they will explode through a combination of the CNO cycle and rp process.
 The consequences of this are as follows.